Y0Coss/docs-fork/pages/manage_and_operate/observability/logs_data_platform/security_tokens/guide.en-gb.md

 #### Service accounts

 Create a service account and tokens by following the [documentation](/pages/manage_and_operate/api/manage-service-account).
-Service accounts are a identifier/token pair following the OAuth2 **client- credentials** authentication mechanism.
+Service accounts are an identifier/token pair following the OAuth2 **client- credentials** authentication mechanism.
 If you are familiar with OAuth2 clients, here are the API calls to create them.
 We still recommend you to read the dedicated guide to understand its specificities.
-We encourage you to use local users if you can since they are easier to setup.
+We encourage you to use local users if you can since they are easier to set up.

 To create a service account, use the following API call: